puppetlabs/puppetlabs-concat/README.md

 Specifies whether to overwrite the destination file if it already exists.
 Valid options: 'true' and 'false'.
 Default value: 'true'.

+#####`show_diff`

+Specifies whether to set the show_diff parameter for the file resource.
+Useful for hiding secrets stored in hiera from insecure reporting methods.
+Valid options: 'true

 #####`validate_cmd`

 Specifies a validation command to apply to the destination file.
 Requires Puppet version 3.5 or newer.
 Valid options: a string to be passed to a file resource.
 Default value: undefined.